We’ll again use the CalEnviroScreen dataset for the lab. Load the tidyverse

 ## 1 2602

-How many census tracts are there in each percentile range?
-Use
+How many census tracts are present in each California county?
+Use count()

 .